 Our aim is to develop rounded human beings through a broad and challenging range of educational experiences.
 So, while we place due emphasis on the academic aspects of school life, the education on offer at QEGS extends far beyond the classroom.

 We offer a full programme of during and after-school clubs, societies and activities and both pupils and students are encouraged to join in.
-Along with the many academic related activities, there are plenty of non-sporting pastimes and pursuits, including the Duke of Edinburgh Award, Art Club, Debating Society, Electronics Club and the Chess Club.
+Along with the many academic related activities, there are plenty of non-sporting pastimes and pursuits, including music, the Duke of Edinburgh Award, Art Club, Debating Society, Electronics Club and the Chess Club.
 For sporting enthusiasts, activities range from netball to golf, and from tennis to rugby.
 Please click here for the full list

 QEGS pupils and students benefit from excellent sports facilities and the school’s Playing Fields at Lammack are a hive of activity and sporting encouragement most Saturday mornings.
 The dedication of QEGS staff in encouraging a love of sport and then developing individual talents and team ethics is second to none.

 This translates into high standards on the playing field, court, course or pool and a recognition of the role sport has to play, alongside academic achievement, in helping boys and girls appreciate a healthy lifestyle, in an environment of healthy competition.